-- NEW: U.S. Rep. Nancy Pelosi is in Libya to lead a congressional delegation
+- U.S. Rep. Nancy Pelosi is in Libya to lead a congressional delegation

 - Al-Senussi was arrested at an airport in Mauritania on Friday, Libyan authorities said

 - He was the intelligence chief for Libya's Moammar Gadhafi

 - He is wanted by the International Criminal Court